 - You should be specific, wherever possible; about exactly what you are alleging the Member said or did.
 For instance, instead of writing that the Member insulted you, you should state what it was they said. - You should provide the dates of the alleged incidents wherever possible.
-If you cannot provide exact dates it is important to give a general timeframe. - You should confirm whether there are any witnesses to the alleged conduct and provide their names and contact details if possible. - You should provide any relevant background information.
+If you cannot provide exact dates it is important to give a general timeframe. - You should confirm whether there are any witnesses to the alleged conduct and provide their names and contact details if possible. - You should provide any relevant background information. - You should tick the box to confirm that the facts set out are true

 Please provide us with the details of your complaint and the outcome from this complaints process that you would like to see happen.
-Continue on a separate sheet if there is not enough space on this form. sheet if there is not enough space on this form.
+Continue on a separate sheet if there is not enough space on this form.

 Do you wish your complaint to be dealt with under the Authority's Local Resolution Procedure?
+Yes/No If you answered No, please briefly explain your reason: $\hfill \square$ I confirm by ticking this box and sending this form that the facts I have set out in my complaint are true Date:

-Yes/No If you answered No, please briefly explain your reason: Only complete this next section if you are requesting that your identity is kept confidential.
-6 In the interests of fairness and natural justice, we holiove Members who are
+Only complete this next section if you are requesting that your identity is kept confidential.

-In the interests of fairness and natural justice, we believe Members who are complained about have a right to know who has made the complaint.
+6. In the interests of fairness and natural justice, we believe Members who are complained about have a right to know who has made the complaint.
 We also believe they have a right to be provided with a summary of the complaint.
 We are unlikely to withhold your identity or details of your complaint unless you have good reason to justify the Authority doing so.